 We want to ensure the roadmap is co-designed with the research community and publishing sector.
 We have established a project group to support its development and will be engaging more widely with other stakeholders.

-The roadmap will complete at the end of 2023.
 Further information on the project can be found at roadmap for open access research information and landscape.

 UKRI has established a stakeholder forum to support the implementation of the policy and wider adoption of open access.
 The forum’s membership and summaries of its meetings can be found at UKRI Open Access Policy Stakeholder Forum.